The Recipe

 1 cup chicken stock

 Preheat the oven to 230C.
-Put the skillet(s) in the oven to preheat too.
+Put the skillets in the oven to preheat too.
 When the oven is heated and the skillets are hot, do the following:

-Put some sort of lid onto the skillet(s) (e.g. pizza pans) and slide them into the oven, still at 230C.
-Bake for 30 minutes.
-After 30 minutes, stir the veggies and turn the chicken.
+Remove the skillets from the oven and add a goodly amount of margarine/butter/oil to each.
+Add minced garlic to each skillet and stir it around in the butter.
+Put the dark meat, skin side down, in one skillet and the light meat in the other.
+Put some sort of lid onto the skillet with dark meat (e.g. pizza pans) and slide it into the oven, still at 230C.
+Bake for 15 minutes.
+After 15 minutes, remove from oven, devide the veggies evenly across the two skillets and put BOTH back into the oven for another 15 minutes.
+After 15 minutes, stir the veggies and turn the chicken.
 Preheating the skillet means that the skin should be golden brown and delicious-looking.
-Leave the lids off and slide the skillets back into the oven for another 15 minutes.
+Leave the lids off and slide the skillets back into the oven for a final 15 minutes.

 The Verdict